 The latest data (which is now a few years old, so we can assume that this number is higher) shows that 27% of all mobile searches are voice-activated, meaning that they come from a set of “trigger words” such as “how,” “what,” “best,” and “easy.”

-Keep in mind that voice search isn’t just another channel to force messaging and sales.
+Keep in mind that voice search isn’t just another content marketing channel to force messaging and sales.
 Instead, marketers must develop a unique approach to consumer interaction, and this channel should be part of a broader, more connected brand experience.

 Dive Deeper: 5 Steps to Optimize Your Content For Voice Search